pulsar-client/Vermilion-MODIFIED-/README.md

 External:

 - Make a main loadstring. = ➗

 - Make it less buggy. = ➗

+- Repost everything Reap has to here. = ➗

 Script:

 - Add Better Graphics. = ➖

 - Replace the phrases of the script. = ➗

-- Add Better Ambience = ➖
+- Add Better And New Music = ➗

 - Add 5th move. = ➖

 - Add custom player avatars. = ➖